 Full-Form of POS (Point of Sale)

-Full form of POS or point of sale can be defined as a final step in the completion of purchase where the customers pay for the goods or services that they are willing to buy at a retail store, or in other words, point of sale is an arrangement in a store where the sale of goods or services take place which includes processing of orders, payment of bills, and check out too.
+Full form of POS or point of sale can be defined as a final step in the completion of purchase where the customers pay for the goods or services that they are willing to buy at a retail store; or in other words, point of sale is an arrangement in a store where the sale of goods or services takes place which includes processing of orders, payment of bills, and check out too.

 - These systems help in sales reporting by recording and analyzing sales data for the purpose of making informed decisions related to the business.

-- These systems even take care of customer management by ensuring that the customer details and their purchases are recorded and they are frequently updated about the upcoming offers and such other information via marketing tools.
+- These systems even take care of customer management by ensuring that the customer details and their purchases are recorded, and they are frequently updated about the upcoming offers and such other information via marketing tools.

 - These systems help in employee management by tracking the productive hours devoted and sales conducted by the personnel and accordingly evaluating the best performers for a particular period.

 The terminologies used in point of sale are often confused with one another.
-Below are the different terminologies used in POS along with what they actually mean and function which actually is performing in the world of sales management, inventory management, employee management, and customer management:
+Below are the different terminologies used in POS along with what they actually mean and function, which actually is performing in the world of sales management, inventory management, employee management, and customer management:

 #1 – POS System

 It can be defined as a combination of software and hardware system used for the purpose of billing in a retail store that has a POS.
-A POS system contains a display screen that shows the billing amount, touchscreen or a keyboard device for selecting the products and recording data, printer for printing the bill, barcode scanner for scanning the billed products, a cash register for storing money paid by the customers against their purchases, and software interface for completing the total process of sales.
+A POS system contains a display screen that shows the billing amount, a touchscreen or a keyboard device for selecting the products and recording data, a printer for printing the bill, a barcode scanner for scanning the billed products, a cash register for storing money paid by the customers against their purchases, and software interface for completing the total process of sales.